South Mountain Trolley Greenway

 Completed in 1872, the Dillsburg Branch of the Cumberland Valley Railroad extended 8 miles and connected the vital rail network at Harrisburg with the ore fields of South Mountain, surrounding Dillsburg.
 Later, passenger service to both communities helped them prosper and grow, while the annual Granger’s Picnic at Williams Grove continuously attracted tens of thousands of train riders over the course of the one week event.

 Eventually, as the automobile began to replace the railroads for moving people, the branch began to fade into history.
-By the late 1970’s all trains had ceased running on the line, and the tracks were removed in the 1980’s.
+By the late 1970’s all trains had ceased running on the line, and the tracks were removed in the early 1980’s.